 - Lift your arms straight up from your shoulders and hold the cable handle directly over your chest.

-- Once in position, slowly press and extend your arms straight out until you feel tension in your chest, and hold for a count.
+- Once in position, slowly press and extend your arms straight out until you feel the tension in your chest, and hold for a count.

 - Bring your arms back toward the mid-line of your body, focusing on using your lower pecs muscles to draw them back together.